aws-samples/aurora-dsql-samples/cpp/libpq/README.md

 #### Libpq library and Postgres include files

-- The path to the Libpq library and include files will need to be specified for compilation.
+- The path to the Libpq library and include files will need to be specified for compilation
 - The path to the Libpq library will need to be specified for execution
 - Obtaining Libpq library
     - It is installed with postgres installation.
 Therefore, if postgres is installed on the system the libpq is present in ../postgres_install_dir/lib, ../postgres_install_dir/include
-    - It is installed when psql client program is installed, similarily as with postgres installation.
+    - It is installed when psql client program is installed, similarily as with postgres installation
     - On some systems libpq can be installed through package manager (if the package exists for the system) e.g.
         ```
         sudo yum install libpq-devel